vitringr/vault/nodes/Measurement is Relative.md

 Weight measurement is relative to some arbitrary scale.

-Temperature in Celsius (ºC) is relative to the properties of water.
+Temperature in Celsius (°C) is relative to the properties of water.

 Coordinate points are relative to some coordinate origin.